Department of Materials IT policy and strategy

 This document is a one-page summary of the policy and strategy for dealing with matters related to computing and information technology (IT) within the Department of Materials at the University of Oxford.
 IT is used throughout the Department, and is critical to effective operation of the Department’s teaching, research and administration.

-- Teaching: Teaching is coordinated by the Director of Studies.
+- Teaching: Teaching is coordinated by the Associate Head of Teaching, Director of Undergraduate Studies and Director of Graduate Studies.
 The university provides many online systems in support of teaching.
-The Department provides teaching facilities including lecture theatres, meeting rooms, library and teaching laboratories.
+The Department provides teaching facilities including lecture theatres, meeting rooms, library and teaching lab.
 Teaching staff provide their own computing resources.

 - Research: Research is coordinated by the academic staff leading research groups.
 The Department provides research facilities including electron microscopy, characterisation services, stores and workshops.
 Research groups and individual researchers provide their own equipment and computing resources.